pilaf/webliero-faq/README.md

 Yes.
 If you're the host of a room you can load maps in .lev format from the Admin menu.

-### Does WebLiero support Gusanos/LieroX/OpenLieroX maps or mods?
+### Does WebLiero support Gusanos/LieroX/OpenLieroX maps and/or mods?

-No.
+No. WebLiero is based on the original MS-DOS Liero, and thus is only compatible with content for that game.

 ### How can create my own maps or edit existing ones?